Image placeholder

 Communication

-Communication refers to a process in which an individual or a group conveys information about ideas, feelings and intentions to another individual or group.
+Communication refers to a process in which an individual or group conveys information about ideas, feelings, and intentions to another individual or group.
 Communication goes beyond the mere transmission of a message; in addition to the exchange of information, motivational, emotional and social aspects are significant (Bierhoff, 2021).

 Bierhoff, H. (2021, October 29). soziale Verantwortung.
 In Dorsch Lexikon der Psychologie.
 Retrieved from: https://dorsch.hogrefe.com/stichwort/soziale-verantwortung